backube/volsync/docs/usage/rsync/multi_context_sync_cli.rst

 Create a Destination Application if not already running
 --------------------------------------------------------

-Create the destination application from the scribe example:
+Create the destination application from the volsync example:

 .. code:: bash